Reed McNeil Izatt: Biography

+Izatt died in Salt Lake City, Utah, on October 29, 2023, at the age of 97.

 Career

-Izatt worked at the Mellon Institute for Industrial Research (now part of Carnegie Mellon University) for two years before taking a faculty position in the department of chemistry at Brigham Young University (BYU).
+Izatt worked at the Mellon Institute for Industrial Research (now part of Carnegie Mellon University) for two years before taking a faculty position in the Department of Chemistry at Brigham Young University (BYU).
 He retired from BYU in 1993 as the Charles E. Maw Professor of Chemistry.
 Izatt and James J. Christensen, a chemical engineer, founded a thermochemical institute at BYU to promote and facilitate interdisciplinary research.